Jimmyu2foru18/Beach-Information-Website/README.md

-# Long Beach & Jones Beach Information Website
+Beach Information Website

 A modern, responsive website showcasing information about Long Beach and Jones Beach in Long Island, NY.
 The website features a unique rotating navigation system and a coastal theme throughout.

 ## Features